Michael van Gerwen: 2016

-Van Gerwen had won three of the six UK Open Qualifiers and in the fourth round of the main event he produced his fifth televised nine-dart finish whilst defeating Rob Cross 9–5.
+Van Gerwen had won three of the six UK Open Qualifiers and in the fourth round of the main event he produced his fifth televised nine-dart finish while defeating Rob Cross 9–5.
 He also hit 170 finishes in the leg before and after the perfect leg.
 He recovered from 4–1 down to Taylor in the semi-finals to win 10–6 and, in a repeat of last year's final, bested Wright 11–4 to retain his title.
-Van Gerwen won his second consecutive World Matchplay title with a comfortable 18–10 win over Taylor.
-It was 15-time winner Taylor's first defeat in a Matchplay final and only his eighth defeat in the tournament since 1994.
-He did suffer an 11–5 loss to Taylor in the final of the inaugural Champions League of Darts, but then set a record average in a World Grand Prix final of 100.29 as he beat Anderson 5–2.
+Van Gerwen won his second consecutive World Matchplay title with an 18–10 win over Taylor.
+He set a record average in a World Grand Prix final of 100.29 as he claimed the title by beating Anderson 5–2.

-Van Gerwen claimed six of the ten European Tour events, five Players Championships and two World Series tournaments, as well as taking the main event of each of these tours, the European Championship (averaged 111.62 in an 11–1 victory over Mensur Suljović), the World Series of Darts (beat Peter Wright 11–9) and the Players Championship Finals (overcame Dave Chisnall 11–3).
+Van Gerwen claimed six of the ten European Tour events, five Players Championships and two World Series tournaments, as well as taking the main event of each of these tours, the European Championship, the World Series of Darts (beat Peter Wright 11–9) and the Players Championship Finals (overcame Dave Chisnall 11–3).

-He also retained his Grand Slam crown courtesy of seeing off James Wade 16–8 in the final.
+He also retained his Grand Slam crown by defeating James Wade 16–8 in the final.
 His domination of the PDC circuit saw him win a total of 25 titles and £1.5 million in 2016, with a match success rate of 91%.

-2017
+Taking Van Gerwen's 2016 alone, his 9 major titles won that year would have (at the time) put him third on the all-time list for most major titles won, behind only himself and Phil Taylor.